✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for Polk

-Our dispatch model connects Lakeland, nearby areas like Poinciana, Winter Haven, Haines City, and the wider Polk County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near Henley Field.
+The dispatch model connects Lakeland, nearby areas like Poinciana, Winter Haven, Haines City, and the wider Polk County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage